About Priority Digital Health

 Links to other sites may be included on Our Site.
 Unless expressly stated, these sites are not under Our control.
 We neither assume nor accept responsibility or liability for the content of third party sites.
 The inclusion of a link to another site on Our Site is for information only and does not imply any endorsement of the sites themselves or of those in control of them.

-We only keep your data for as long as We need to in order to use it as described above in section 5, and/or for as long as We have your permission to keep it.
+We only keep your data for as long as We need to in order to use it as described above, and/or for as long as We have your permission to keep it.

-Your data will only be stored within the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein
+All data collected either from Our Site or the pdh.platform will be stored in the UK.
+If you are using the pdh.platform, your Personal data will only be stored in Amazon Web Services (AWS) within the Health and Social Care Network and within the European Economic Area ("the EEA").
+The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein.

-Data security is of great importance to Us, and to protect your data We have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through Our Site.
+Data security is of great importance to Us, and to protect your personal data We have put in place suitable physical, electronic and managerial procedures (encrypted to AES256) to safeguard and secure data collected through Our Site.
+Our procedures ensure that all personal data is encrypted between the device and any external host storage.

 Notwithstanding the security measures that We take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to Us data via the internet.